-Over the last three decades, Jeff Greene, President and founder of EverGreene, has led large-scale interior conservation, restoration, and new design work for public and sacred spaces in every historic architectural style from coast to coast.
+Over the last four decades, Jeff Greene, Chairman and founder of EverGreene, has led large-scale interior conservation, restoration, and new design work for public and sacred spaces in every historic architectural style from coast to coast.
 His formal education was at the Art Institute of Chicago and he received a Fresco Scholarship to the Skowhegan School of Painting & Sculpture.
 His continuing education has included a broad range of experiences and training opportunities all over the world.
 Throughout his career, he has revived artistic and decorative techniques by learning from aging masters in the U.S. and abroad, studying old publications and experimenting tirelessly.

 Mr. Greene is considered one of the country’s foremost experts in both traditional and innovative techniques for murals, ornamental plaster, and decorative finishes.
 He and his staff are frequently engaged as consultants in the planning stages of restoration and public art projects.
 He serves extensively on art and preservation boards, with current and past posts that include President of the National Society of Mural Painters, Board Member of the League of Historic American Theaters, and Board Member of the Association for Preservation Technology.

 United States Capitol, Washington, D.C.

 The Library of Congress, Washington, D.C.